ligadata-mkhalawi/Kamanja/trunk/docs/source/ligapedia/a-f/adapter.rst

 - input/output adapters for reading and writing messages (that is, record structures) with systems such as Kafka or MQ.
-- storage adapters for saving data, such as HBase, Cassandra, or SQL Server.
+- storage adapters for saving data.
+  Kamanja is packaged with several storage adapters including Cassandra, Hbase, and Microsoft SQL server.

 For more information:

+- :ref:`adapters-input` provides details about how to implement input adapters.
+- :ref:`adapters-output` provides details about how to implement output adapters.
+- :ref:`adapters-storage` provides details about how to implement storage adapters.

 - Adapters are defined in
   the :ref:`ClusterConfig<clusterconfig-config-ref>` file.